Pros and Cons of a Real Estate Agent Career (Updated 2023)

-Gone are the days when I need to wake up early and squeeze with others taking public transport during peak hours.
+Gone are the days when I need to wake up early and squeeze into the public transport with many others during the peak hour!

-Neither do I need to pay expensive ERP just to get into the CBD during peak hours for work.
+Neither do I need to pay expensive ERP just to get into the CBD for work.

 And did I mention I get to avoid the lunch hour crowd and have my meal in peace?
-Oh and shop when there is a lesser crowd?
+Oh and shop when the crowd is not as heavy?
 Haha... please do not be mistaken that I am anti-social :)

 For parents of young kids, flexible working hours allow us to plan our work around our kid's commitments - school, tuition, enrichment lesson etc. It is especially helpful as we get to spend more time with them as they are growing up.

 As many will say, the sky is the limit when it comes to the income you can earn as a real estate agent.